-I work with products, graphics and interfaces to create enjoyable and meaningful interactions that bridge digital and analog formats.
-I appreciate thoughtful, honest and innovative solutions to problems and am always striving to give my products a calming sense of inevitability.
+I work with products, graphics and interfaces to create enjoyable and meaningful interactions that bridge digital and physical formats.
+I appreciate thoughtful, honest and innovative solutions to problems and am always striving to give objects a calming sense of inevitability.

 Product (Research, Development, Sketch, Prototype)